RedisGraph/RedisGraph/docs/design.md

 ## Abstract

-Graph-based data is everywhere now days.
-Facebook, Google, Twitter and Pinterest are just a few who've realize the power behind relationship data and are utilizing it to the fullest.
-As a direct result, we see a rise both in interest for and variety of graph data solutions.
+Graph-based data is everywhere nowadays.
+Facebook, Google, Twitter and Pinterest are just a few who've realize the power behind relationship data and are utilizing it to its fullest.
+As a direct result, we see a rise both in interest for and the variety of graph data solutions.

 With the introduction of [Redis Modules](http://antirez.com/news/106) we've recognized the great potential of introducing a graph data structure to the Redis arsenal, and developed RedisGraph.
-Bringing new graph capabilities to Redis through a native C implementation with an emphasis on performance, [RedisGraph](https://github.com/RedisLabsModules/RedisGraph) is now available as an open source project.
+Bringing new graph capabilities to Redis through a native C implementation with an emphasis on performance, [RedisGraph](https://github.com/RedisLabsModules/redis-graph) is now available as an open source project.

 In this documentation, we'll discuss the internal design and features of RedisGraph and demonstrate its current capabilities.